Updated by Dave Parrack on June 28, 2017.

-It has never been easier to make friends than it is right now, mainly thanks to social networking sites.
+It has never been easier to make friends than it is right now.
+And that’s mainly thanks to social networking sites.
 Just a few decades ago it was pretty tough to connect with people, unless you were the overly outgoing type able to make conversation with anyone at a party.

 Social networking sites can help you make and keep friends.

 They generally do care, and will tell you so.
 They will listen to what you have to say, and help you deal with any problems you may be facing.
-If this isn’t the case then you may want to find new friends.
+If this isn’t the case, then you may want to find new friends.

 The point is that by all of us sharing our experiences, both good and bad, on social networking sites, we’re able to empathize with each other.
-A friend may have gone through a similar ordeal that you now are, and they will be able to help you get through it.
+A friend may have gone through a similar ordeal that you are currently going through, and they will be able to help you get through it.

 Social networking sites can act as a kind of group therapy session.